CBD Oil and Anxiety: What Does the Research Say?

 Post-Traumatic Stress Disorder (PTSD)

-Research such as the case studies by Iffland & Grotenhermen (2017) suggests that CBD may alleviate PTSD symptoms, including reducing nightmares and improving sleep quality.
+Research such as the case studies by Iffland & Grotenhermen (2017) suggests that CBD may support people experiencing PTSD symptoms, with some reporting improvements in sleep quality.

 What to Consider When Using CBD for Anxiety?